JoeLumbley/Glow-Pong/README.md

 This version is resizable, pausable and has a computer player.
 Supports keyboard, mouse and Xbox controllers including the vibration effect (rumble).
-It was written in VB.NET in 2023 and is compatible with Windows 10 and 11.
+Works on Windows 10 and 11.